TonicAI/textual/docs/source/redact/redacting_text.rst

         "new_text": "[ORGANIZATION_P5XLAH]"
     }

-`redact` calls can also be recorded so you can view and analyze results in our UI.
+You can also record `redact` calls, so that you can view and analyze results in the Textual application.
 To learn more, read :ref:`record-api-call-section`

 Bulk redact raw text
 ---------------------